Harry Knifton

 To complement the horses, Red Hill Farm also had a Fordson tractor.
 Harry is known to have had a .410 bore shotgun, a 12 bore shotgun, and two riffles.
 The shotguns remained in the family until circa 1988 when new UK law required all shotguns to be securely stored and registered.
 The family decided to sell the shotguns to a local dealer.
 The two rifles had been sold several years before.

 Harry’s sister Eva married Wilf Alton in 1915, and his sister Florrie married John Bridges in 1921.
 Also in 1921, his brother Frank married Esther Marion Smith and he took over from his mother as the tenant of Grange Farm, which would become his family home.
 This left Harry and his younger brothers Jack and Russell to run Red Hill Farm.
 Harry also used to work for his brother-in-law John Bridges who, as well as being a farmer at Moscow Farm, was also a threshing contractor.
-Harry is know to have done threshing in the Carsington area when working for John Bridges.
+Harry is known to have done threshing in the Carsington area when working for John Bridges.

 Harry’s mother died on 25th March 1930.
 In her will she wrote that ’if on my death my said son Harry shall desire to succeed me on the Red Hill Farm he shall have the option of purchasing my live and dead farming stock implements of husbandry thereon and the tenant right in respect thereof and also my household furniture and effects at such price as shall be put on the same to be made by a valuer in the usual way’.
 Harry was to be allowed two months to consider this, but decided not to purchase the farm’s assets.
 The same option was then to be given to Harry’s brother Frank, but he also did not take up the offer.